 You probably know already what it’s like to be shouted at.
 It creates a lot of negative emotion and usually triggers a fight-or-flight response.

-Most people when shouted at will either shout back or just want to get out of there.
-The focus shifts from the topic at hand to the conflict.
+When shouted at, most people either shout back or just want to get out of there— the focus shifts from the topic at hand to the conflict.

 Communicating with a spouse when you have wrecked nerves

 Things to talk about with your wife or husband, irrespective of nature, can be conveyed without yelling or talking over each other to establish one-upmanship.

 To improve the level of effectiveness and productivity as you communicate with your spouse, learn to communicate without yelling, and you’ll already be on the path to better communication.

 If you feel frustrated and think that you might start shouting any moment during the fight, take a short time out for a short walk, a cool glass of water, or even to hide away and beat the heck out of a pillow for a few minutes.

 Realize that you’re not in it to win it